 Shot: When you think of Stamkos, you think of his blistering one-timer from the left circle.
-That laser is indeed phenomenal and has led to a truckload of power-play goals throughout his career, but he possesses a great wrist shot he can unleash in stride as well.
+That laser is indeed phenomenal and has led to a truckload of power-play goals throughout his career, but he possesses a great wrist shot that he can unleash in stride as well.
 He’s among the rare breed of finishers who can regularly beat goaltenders on clean looks.

-Versatility: Tampa Bay’s captain got drafted as a center, but he’s spent plenty of time as a winger lately.
-Life on the flanks may suit him better, as he can focus more on getting open than driving the play.
+Versatility: Tampa Bay’s captain was drafted as a center, but he’s spent plenty of time as a winger lately.
+Life on the flanks may actually suit him better, as he can focus more on getting open than driving the play.
 Stamkos’ plug-and-play nature means head coach Jon Cooper has a wealth of lineup options available to him.

 Durability: Unfortunately, Stamkos has been plagued by injuries since the 2013-14 campaign.
 He’s just had awful luck in the health department.
 Case in point: He had to watch his Lightning win the Stanley Cup in 2019-20 after suiting up for just one postseason contest.